The History of Anaesthesia

 Eger EI, Saidman LJ, Westhorpe RN.
 The Wondrous Story of Anesthesia.
 New York: Springer, 2014 [ISBN 978-1-4614-8440-0]

-Picture of Carl Koller reproduced by kind permission of his daughter.
+Picture of Carl Koller used by kind permission of his daughter.

-Reproduction of 'The first operation under ether' painting by Robert C Hinckley is by kind permission of The Boston Medical Library in the Francis A. Countway Library of Medicine.
+Reproduction of 'The first operation under ether' painting by Robert C Hinckley is by kind permission of The Boston Medical Library in the Francis A. Countway Library of Medicine, Boston.